Request a Quote

 Humanized immune mouse models

-Humanized mouse models enable the engraftment of human immune system components in immunodeficient mice, providing a platform to study human-specific drug responses and disease mechanisms.
-These models deliver clinically relevant insights for investigational therapeutics.
+Humanized immune mouse models enable the engraftment of human immune system components in immunodeficient mice, providing a platform to study human-specific drug responses and disease mechanisms.
+These models deliver clinically relevant insights for investigational therapeutics and serve as humanized mouse models to evaluate cancer immunotherapeutics.

 Figure 2: Humanized mouse models for Immuno-oncology research

-We offer humanized models engineered for robust engraftment of human hematopoietic stem cells (HSCs) and peripheral blood mononuclear cells (PBMCs).
+We offer humanized mouse models for immunotherapy that are engineered for robust engraftment of human hematopoietic stem cells (HSCs) and peripheral blood mononuclear cells (PBMCs).
 This allows for highly translational data to advance immunotherapies, infectious disease research, and hematologic disorder studies.
-Our experienced team will help you select the optimal humanization strategy for your program, design and execute tailored study plans and comprehensively profile immune responses to support translational decision-making.
+Our experienced team will help you select the optimal humanization strategy for your program, design and execute tailored study plans and comprehensively profile immune responses, including cytokine profiling in humanized mice, to support translational decision-making.
+We also support CAR-T/TCR-T evaluation and precision oncology support through integrated immune and biomarker readouts as well as ADC efficacy services.

 NJ Bio supports a wide range of drug discovery studies requiring humanized mice models including;